What Is Instructional Design, and Is It for You?

 - Educational technology specialist/consultant

-According to the Bureau of Labor Statistics, the job market for instructional designers is expected to grow 6% between 2018 and 2028 with a median 2018 salary of $64,450.1
+According to the Bureau of Labor Statistics, the job market for instructional coordinators is expected to grow 7% between 2021 and 2031, with an average of about 20,900 job openings projected each year.1